Tips for Suede & Nubuck

 Does the suede/nubuck have some small stains?
 Try treating it dry with a suede and nubuck eraser first.
 Rub it lightly over the stain to remove it.
 If this doesn't work, continue with the steps below.

 Is the water very dirty?
-Then replace the water and repeat the steps in step 4 but PLEASE NOTE: now use the soft brush.
+It's best to replace the water and repeat step 4, but NOTE: use the soft brush this time.
 This brush has soft bristles, which prevents you from damaging the suede/nubuck while cleaning.

 6. Let dry: Let your shoes dry properly

 After cleaning, dry the sneakers with a microfiber cloth.
-Then let them air naturally for the best result.
-Preferably leave the shoe trees in the shoe.
+Then let them air naturally for best results.
+It's best to leave the shoe trees in the shoes.

 Keep the shoes away from heat sources such as the sun or a heater.
-This can cause the shoes to deform and/or discolour.
+This can cause the shoes to deform and/or discolor.

 Use a good water and dirt repellent spray to protect your shoes from unwanted stains and wear.
-Extend the life of your sneakers and keep their fresh look!
+Extend the life of your sneakers and keep them looking fresh!